 If you are practicing this meditation alone and you want to communicate something, feel free to post a comment below this article 🙂

-This meditation is not suitable for pregnant women or people with cardiac issues.
+This meditation is not suitable for pregnant women or people with respiratory or cardiac issues.
 Kundalini Awakening is no joke.
 Meditate at your own risk.